The following post is from Katie of Kitchen Stewardship: Should We Stock Up on Incandescent Bulbs?

 Advantages of CFLs

-In the history of lighting, CFLs are fairy new on the scene, and they were immediately touted as an energy-saving miracle.
+In the history of lighting, CFLs are fairly new on the scene, and they were immediately touted as an energy-saving miracle.
 Within a few years of their widespread popularity, their true “green” nature was questioned, but it’s no joke that they have some serious advantages over incandescent bulbs:

 - Nearly all components of the bulb can be recycled (and should be – here’s how)